Dunnysoft/jnigen-template/README.md

 * Project name
   - `settings.gradle` contains rootProject.name
 * Classpath/Class names.
-  - Demo uses demo.JnigenDemo for the main class.
+  - Demo uses JnigenDemo for the main class.
 Rename them both to your preferred naming.
 * jnigen section in build.gradle
   - `sharedLibName` is the name of your resulting shared library.
 It defaults to "demo" resulting in names such as "demo.dll"
 * Publish artifact group name